 and closed the JCA on technical aspects of telecommunication networks to support the Internet (JCA-Res178).

-TSAG created new ITU-T Joint Coordination Activity on digital COVID-19 certificate (JCA-DCC) under the patentship of TSAG with terms of reference provisionally approved.
+TSAG created new ITU-T Joint Coordination Activity on digital COVID-19 certificate (JCA-DCC) under the patentship of TSAG with terms of reference approved.

 RG-WP further considered the reports from the Collaboration on ITS Communication Standards (CITS) and ITS-related activities.